Awarding a Credential

 The Diploma is printed with the degree, major, and, when applicable, Latin Honor.
 The printed student name is taken from the Graduation Application.
 Most often, this is the student’s legal name; however, an alternate name may be given.
 The University reserves the right to deny a non-legal name.
 For an eligible student, the Military College of Vermont (MCV) designation will be included on the diploma.

-A student who is within two courses of meeting graduation requirements and applies to graduate for the Summer Semester will be permitted to walk in Commencement.
+A degree-seeking student who is within two courses of meeting graduation requirements and applies to graduate for the Summer Semester will be permitted to walk in Commencement.
 A student is not permitted to participate in commencement until all University bills are paid, or arrangements for payment are made to the satisfaction of the Chief Financial Officer.
 Participation may also be revoked when the student has pending disciplinary action to be cleared by the Provost, and when applicable in conjunction with the Vice President for Student Affairs.

 Latin Honors (refer to Academic Honors)

 A request for a posthumous degree is initiated by a person, associated with the deceased, to the Registrar.
 This is usually a family member, but the academic department of the student can initiate it in accordance with the wishes/support of the family.
 The request must be approved by the Department Chair/School Director, the College Dean, and Provost.

 At the time of death, the student was enrolled in courses, successfully progressing toward the requirements for the degree, or nearing completion of the work required to award the degree.
 Or,